-Mr Y.A., 16 years old male was referred to our department for a left axillary chronic adenopathy which has been evolving for about one year.
-The history did not reveal any signs as fever, night sweat or/and weight loss and no treatment were initiated.
+Mr. Y.A., 16 years old male was referred to our department for a left axillary chronic adenopathy which has been evolving for about one year.
+The history did not reveal any signs of fever, night sweats, or weight loss and no treatments were initiated.
 The patient had no chronic pathologies.
-The clinical examination revealed a performans status of OMS at I, the absence of fever, skin and mucous membrane pallor and a single axillary adenopathy, approximately 4 to 5cm, firm, mobile and painless.
-The histological feature of the adenopathy biopsy reveals large cells with ample cytoplasm, round core or notched, fine chromatin, histiocytes without Reed Sternberg cells.
-The immunohistochemical examination, found the same histological appearance with a predominance of T-cell lymphoma population (CD3 positive).
+The clinical examination revealed a performans status of OMS at I, the absence of fever, skin and mucous membrane pallor, and a single axillary adenopathy, approximately 4 to 5cm, firm, mobile and painless.
+The histological feature of the adenopathy biopsy reveals large cells with ample cytoplasm, round core or notched, fine chromatin, and histiocytes without Reed Sternberg cells.
+The immunohistochemical examination found the same histological appearance with a predominance of T-cell lymphoma population (CD3 positive).
 Large cells were positive for CD20.
-They were negative for CD15, CD30.
-The anatomopathological examination coupled to immunochemistry were consistent with THRLBCL.
-The clinical and paraclinical assessments of extension were normal (blood count, standard biochemistry, routine haemostasis workup, bone marrow biopsy).
-CT scan of the neck, chest, abdomen, and pelvis did not find another location of adenopathies and patient was classified Ann Arbor I, A, IPI 0, good prognosis.
-Pre-therapy assessments were normal with a normal heart function (FEV 77%), normal level of LDH.
-HIV, HTLV1, EBV serologies were negative.
-Chemotherapy base on 8 cycles of R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, prednisone) was performed.
+They were negative for CD15, and CD30.
+The anatomopathological examination coupled with immunochemistry was consistent with THRLBCL.
+The clinical and paraclinical assessments of the extension were normal (blood count, standard biochemistry, routine hemostasis workup, bone marrow biopsy).
+CT scan of the neck, chest, abdomen, and pelvis did not find another location of adenopathies and the patient was classified Ann Arbor I, A, IPI 0, good prognosis.
+Pre-therapy assessments were normal with a normal heart function (FEV 77%), and a normal level of LDH.
+HIV, HTLV1, and EBV serologies were negative.
+Chemotherapy based on 8 cycles of R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone) was performed.
 This treatment resulted in complete remission.
 The patient was followed for two years without relapse or progression and was then lost to follow-up.